 - Customers have been able to replace outdated and expensive printers with faster, more common PCL printers.
 All this is done without having to change their mainframe application

 - Many customers have been able to save significant amounts of money by migrating from expensive 3270 coax networks to existing printers on TCP/IP networks

 - Customers now use INTELLIscribe's failover printing policy to ensure that print jobs are received and printed when the primary printer is not available

 - User Feedback: "We have found the support to be outstanding!
 Customer suggestions are welcomed and often show up in future releases."

 About the Customer

-IHS Systems Corporation specializes in adapting print data streams to the needs of customers.
-Experts in printer compatibility solutions, IHS offers solutions that save money and improve printing: its udk2pcl Print Converter converts XES to PCL for one printer and udkServe Print Conversion Software converts XES to PCL for many printers.
+IHS Systems Corporation specializes in adapting print data streams to customers' needs.
+Experts in printer compatibility solutions, IHS offers solutions that save money and improve printing: its udk2pcl Print Converter converts XES to PCL for one printer, and udkServe Print Conversion Software converts XES to PCL for many printers.